| Case

 Galleon did not permit these agencies to modify its website, to avoid

+the risk of damaging the rankings with the search engines.
 However, Galleon did use agencies to make doorway pages around the

 specific search terms.
 Initially these worked quite well but the